- Allergic Living - https://allergicliving.com -

 Ham Pong estimates about one-third of birch-allergic North Americans are affected, but the incidence of oral allergy syndrome is even higher in some European countries.
 Although OAS is relatively common, he doesn’t think it is increasing, at least not in North America.
 Rather, doctors have become better at spotting this condition.

-But how can a tall, skinny tree that gives you the sniffles cause an itchy mouth if you chew on a celery stick?
+But how can a tall, skinny tree that gives you the sniffles cause an itchy mouth if you chew on a celery stick or bite into an apple?

 How the immune system gets confused